Is there anything better than kissing? Scratch that. Is there anything better than good kissing?

 4. Lip balm, baby

+How to be an amazing kisser?
 Since there is no textbook definition of what makes a good kisser, let’s find out what’s the simplest tip on how to be a great kisser?

 Whether you prefer the classic Chapstick in the black tube or something hemp-based from the natural food store, keeping your lips soft and supple will help you be a better kisser and will help you enjoy being kissed back.

+How to kiss better?
 Many of us think of kissing as a sort of warm-up to heavy making out and sex, but part of learning how to be a good kisser is learning to appreciate kissing all on its own.

 Don’t be in a hurry to get too deep kissing, to introduce your tongue into the mix, or to move on from kissing to other risky activities.